AmpelProject/.github/profile/README.md

-AMPEL is a _modular_ and _scalable_ platform with explicit _provenance_ tracking, suited for systematically processing large - possibly complex and heterogeneous - datasets in real-time or not.
+AMPEL is a modular and scalable platform with explicit provenance tracking, suited for systematically processing large - possibly complex and heterogeneous - datasets in real-time or not.
 This includes selecting, analyzing, updating, combining, enriching and reacting to data.

 The framework requires analysis and reaction logic to be broken down in adequate indepentent units.
-AMPEL is general enough to be applicable in various fields, it was originaly developped to solve challenges in the context of experimental astrophysics.
+AMPEL is general enough to be usable in various fields, it was originaly developped to solve challenges in the context of observational [astrophysics](https://github.com/AmpelAstro).

 AMPEL requires Python 3.10+ and its codebase is fully typed.